Table of Contents

 Many seek free access to movies and shows to avoid subscription costs, despite risks like malware and legal issues

-Users risk malware infections, identity theft, and data breaches, as about one-third of piracy sites spread malicious software
+Users risk malware infections, identity theft, and data breaches — many piracy sites and “free downloader” tools bundle malicious software alongside what they promise.

 They exploit loopholes by capturing video streams, using browser extensions, or downloading unprotected content, circumventing DRM systems